 Visit our website for Travel to High Risk Areas.

 - U.S. government personnel are prohibited from travel to Gaza and areas in close proximity to Gaza.

 - U.S. government official travel into the West Bank is conducted only with enhanced security measures.
 U.S. government employees are largely restricted from most personal travel in the West Bank, though portions of the West Bank are occasionally authorized for personal travel, depending on the security environment.

 - U.S. government personnel take additional security precautions when visiting refugee camps and “seam areas” where Israelis and Palestinians are in proximity to each other, and which have historically been flashpoints for violence.
 For example, sites with significant religious meaning to multiple faiths can be subject to violent protests or security incidents with little or no warning, especially during or around significant religious holidays.

 - The U.S. government occasionally restricts travel for its employees to Jerusalem’s Old City based on the security environment.
 U.S. government employees are prohibited from personal travel into Jerusalem’s Old City on Fridays during the Muslim month of Ramadan.

-- U.S. government employees are prohibited from using public buses and public bus terminals throughout the area covered in this advisory.
+- U.S. government employees are prohibited from using public buses and public bus terminals throughout all of Israel, the West Bank, and Gaza.